KhronosGroup/glTF/extensions/Khronos/KHR_glsl_multi_view/README.md

 written for the OpenGL multi-view extension GL_OVR_multiview2.
 The GL_OVR_multiview extension is not considered because it is more limited and all drivers that support GL_OVR_multiview also support GL_OVR_multiview2.

-The 1.0 glTF spec defines a plethora of semantic uniforms.
+The 1.0 glTF spec defines a plethora of uniform semantics.
-Some of these semantic uniforms provide no benefit on modern scalar GPUs and are only time consuming to update as uniforms.
+Some of these uniform semantics provide no benefit on modern scalar GPUs and are only time consuming to update as uniforms.
-Other semantic uniforms make it hard and/or computationally time consuming to support the OpenGL GL_OVR_multiview2 extension.
+Other uniform semantics make it hard and/or computationally time consuming to support the OpenGL GL_OVR_multiview2 extension.

+Similar to the KHR_glsl_multi_view extension, this extension deprecates a number of uniform semantics and defines a new uniform semantic to enable a uniform buffer with the view and projection matrices and their inverses for all views.
-This extension defines how to construct valid multi-view shaders with various restrictions on the semantic uniforms that are used.
+This extension also defines how to construct valid multi-view shaders.

 ## Material Extension